Large-scale kinetic roughening behavior of coffee-ring fronts: Discussion

 At this, recall that, for models with time-dependent (rather than quenched) noise like for these patchy colloids, $\beta>1/2$ is usually taken as an indication of some morphological instability, since $\beta=1/2$ corresponds to purely random deposition of particles \cite{Barabasi1995,Meakin1998}.
 Crossover in time from e.g.\ KPZ-like scaling behavior into a regime featuring much larger, effective exponent values is known in other growth systems with time-dependent noise.
 An important example is that of diffusion-limited growth systems, see e.g.\ Ref.\ \cite{Nicoli2009} and other therein.

 For instance, the fronts of bacterial colonies growing in a parameter region expected to correspond to an Eden-like (i.e., KPZ-like) \cite{Meakin1998} behavior have been recently seen in experiments and models \cite{Santalla2018} to change with time from a compact regime with relatively small fluctuations into a long time regime dominated by a branched morphology with very large slopes.
 Along this process, the growth exponent increases from $\beta\simeq 0.47$ at early times to $\beta\simeq 0.93$ at long times \cite{Santalla2018}, not unlike the type of change we presently obtain for e.g.\ $r_{\rm AB} \simeq 0.1$.
 The reason for this behavior is the existence of a morphological instability in such type of diffusion-limited systems \cite{Cuerno2001,Nicoli2009}, whereby front protrusions grow faster that front depressions due to their differential exposure to diffusive fluxes.
 This instability can be triggered along the time evolution of the system, changing the scaling behavior as in Ref.\ [\onlinecite{Santalla2018}].
 In the model of patchy colloids, transport is not limited by diffusion.
 However, the model has an unstable mechanism built in, namely the finite interaction range and colloid alignment step, as suggested by the comparison between the $r_{\rm AB}=1$ case with off-lattice BD.
 This mechanism is operative for all $r_{\rm AB}$ values and may account for the scaling behavior and macroscopic front shapes (which are not unlike morphologies seen for diffusion-limited systems) that ensue at long times.
+Qualitatively this agrees with the experiments, in the sense that the morphological instability implied by the colloidal Matthew effect occurs as soon as the colloidal particles are anisotropic with $\varepsilon\neq 1$.
+Indeed, the supplemental video 3 of the experiments in Ref.\ \cite{Yunker2013} could hardly be told apart from a diffusion-limited aggregation process, see e.g.\ the animation provided with the supplemental material of Ref. \ \cite{Galindo2013}, corresponding to Figure 6 of that reference.
+We would expect this unstable behavior to persist even in potential generalizations of the present model to more realistic conditions for colloidal aggregation systems, such as e.g.\ the case of cluster-cluster aggregation, see e.g.\ Refs.\ \cite{Meakin1998,Jungblut2019} and other therein.

 For small $0 \leq r_{\rm AB} \leq 0.01$, the intermediate times (recall Fig.\ \ref{fig:L2048curvasw2}) seem dominated by the scaling obtained for $r_{\rm AB}=0$, that features the largest value of $\beta$ seen in our simulations.
 Note that the $r_{\rm AB}=0$ behavior is quite similar to that of unstable BD \cite{Asikainen2002b}.
 The long time behavior for small $r_{\rm AB}>0$ features smaller (but still large) values of $\beta$, which are not far from those seen for large $r_{\rm AB}$ and long times.
 Such $\beta$ values ensue together with front morphologies which are also dominated by large slopes and macroscopic shapes, again reminiscent of morphologically unstable behavior possibly related with the finite interaction range and colloid attachment rule.